xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(gil)   Correct Save and other buttons not greying out when closing sequence.
+Fixes #402.
     -- bug(gil)   Fix not being able to scroll to all models on grid in some instances.
 Fixes #405.
     -- bug(gil)   Fix ability to zoom after changing sequence duration.
 Fixes #439.
 2016.4  Feb 02, 2016